sparkflows/sparkflows-docs/docs/installation-upgrading/configuring-pipeline.rst

 - Login to machine

-- Before installing airflow we need to update installed package:
+- Before installing airflow update installed package:
  - yum -y update

-- let’s install python-pip and any required packages:
+- Install python-pip and any required packages:
  - sudo yum install epel-release
  - sudo yum install python-pip

-- Check the version of Pip that is installed and if reqd upgrade:
+- Check the version of pip that is installed and if reqd upgrade:
  - pip -V
  - pip install --upgrade setuptools